Early Years Foundation Stage

 At Widcombe Infant School we believe that every child should have the opportunity to develop as a happy, confident learner.
 We provide stimulating play opportunities which reflect the children’s interests and stage of learning and development.
 We believe in the value of an environment that enables children to be independent, and is well resourced with inviting opportunities that support children to follow their ideas and interests.

 There are two classes in the Foundation Stage at Widcombe Infant School.
 Both classes have full time teachers and are supported by full time teaching assistants.
-The children have a four week part-time induction period when they start in September, before starting school full time.
+The children have a two week part-time induction period when they start in September, before starting school full time.
 This allows for the children to become familiar with the school routines and activities in a smaller group.
 It also allows the teachers to carry out initial assessments in order to plan for the individual’s needs.

 The Early Years Foundation Stage curriculum has seven areas of learning which are divided into Prime and Specific areas.
 They are: